sagemathinc/sbir2015/description.md

 resources inefficiently.
 Moreover, many students have  slow personal computers on which they are afraid to install software.

-We have also found that teachers greatly value even the most atrocious interactive online homework systems.
+**We have also found that teachers greatly value even the most atrocious interactive online homework systems.**
-A strong appeal is that grading homework is very time consuming, but interactive homework systems are patient and available at all hours, and they find that their students are often far more engaged in learning mathematics when they get immediate feedback.
+Grading homework is very time consuming, but interactive homework systems are patient and available at all hours, and instructors find that their students are often far more engaged in learning mathematics when they get immediate feedback.